Dragon Fly (album): Background

 After Jefferson Airplane's 1972 tour supporting Long John Silver, the band went on hiatus.
 Paul Kantner, Grace Slick and David Freiberg worked on Baron Von Tollbooth and the Chrome Nun while Slick made her first solo album Manhole; both albums used various members of the Airplane, including Jorma Kaukonen and Jack Casady, along with new players like guitarist Craig Chaquico and bassist/keyboardist Pete Sears.
-Neither album cracked the top 100 on Billboard, and Jack and Jorma seemed disinterested in returning for a new Airplane album and tour.
+Neither album cracked the top 100 on Billboard, and Jack and Jorma seemed uninterested in returning for a new Airplane album and tour.
 This prompted Kantner and Slick to form a new band without them, consisting of all the members of the last lineup of the Airplane except for Chaquico replacing Kaukonen on guitar and Jorma's brother Peter Kaukonen replacing Casady on bass.
-The new band, named Jefferson Starship after the credit on Paul's 1970 solo album Blows Against the Empire (manager Bill Thompson also thought it made good business sense to keep the Jefferson name), undertook a spring 1974 tour playing a set list drawn largely from the Airplane-related albums of the early 70s including Blows, Sunfighter, Baron Von Tollbooth and Manhole.
+The new band, named Jefferson Starship after the credit on Paul's 1970 solo album Blows Against the Empire (manager Bill Thompson also thought it made good business sense to keep the Jefferson name), undertook a spring 1974 tour playing a set list drawn largely from the Airplane-related albums of the early 1970s including Blows, Sunfighter, Baron Von Tollbooth and Manhole.
 The tour was critically and commercially well-received, which set the stage for the band to record a studio album.
 Just before this happened, Peter Kaukonen was dropped from the lineup and replaced by Pete Sears.

 Songs and recording

 Recording on the album commenced in July 1974 at San Francisco's Wally Heider Studios, where the last three Airplane studio albums had been cut.
 The sessions were produced by Larry Cox, who had recently produced the Climax hit "Precious and Few" and been recommended to the group by Maurice Ieraci, the manager of Grunt Records.
 Cox had a contentious initial session with the group, which in his words consisted of "Slick immediately testing me.
 She'd dish it out until you'd stop her and she'd found your limit.
 But she never found my limit because I'd always carry it as far as she would go until she got tired of it".
 That first session, on July 1, produced the Kantner rocker and opening track "Ride The Tiger", with lyrics co-written by Slick and Byong Yu, Grace and Paul's Tae Kwon Do teacher.
 Kantner later noted that Yu "gave us the reflection on the differences between Asian and Western cultures".
 "Ride The Tiger" proved a popular number that often opened Jefferson Starship shows for many years.
-Slick also wrote another song in tribute to Yu using the pun title "Be Young You".
+Slick also wrote another song in tribute to Yu, using the punning title "Be Young You".
 Other songs completed early in the sessions included "Come To Life", featuring words by Grateful Dead lyricist Robert Hunter, Chaquico's "That's For Sure", and the Papa John Creach number "Devil's Den", with lyrics by Slick, which showcased his electric violin work.